 Here are some answers.

 Tarantino is on record as saying that Inglourious Basterds is his “bunch-of- guys-on-a-mission film”—which would mean that it’s a version of the Dirty Dozen or The Guns of Navarone.
 Like almost everything else that Tarantino says in interviews, I think that sentence is a lie or a trick, which should become clear if you pause to consider how uninterested the movie is in the Basterds as Nazi hunters; we see them fighting Nazis almost not all.
-In fact the Shoshanna plot is entirely separate from the Basterds plot and commands our attention every bit as intently.
-I’d like to say this isn’t really a men-on-a-mission movie; this is first and foremost a revenge movie; and you might say Why can’t it be both?—and yeah, sure, it’s both, but Tarantino has also decided to make nearly all the Basterds Jewish, which means that the revenge framework actually spills over from the Shoshanna plot and colonizes the mission plot, too.
+In fact the Shosanna plot is entirely separate from the Basterds plot and commands our attention every bit as intently.
+I’d like to say this isn’t really a men-on-a-mission movie; this is first and foremost a revenge movie; and you might say Why can’t it be both?—and yeah, sure, it’s both, but Tarantino has also decided to make nearly all the Basterds Jewish, which means that the revenge framework actually spills over from the Shosanna plot and colonizes the mission plot, too.
 It’s like the revenge movie is sucking the war movie into its field of gravity.
 Revenge is the common term that unites the two separate plots.
 Plus we know that Tarantino is deeply engaged with revenge movies, which were a staple of the ‘70s grindhouse circuit: Last House on the Left, Death Wish, Thriller: En Grym Film, I Spit On Your Grave, movies like that.
 Tarantino, in fact, has already made an epic revenge movie—that’s Kill Bill—so we can’t be all that surprised to see him returning to the form here.

 OK—but if it’s a revenge movie, it’s an unusual one, because it has that oddly doubled narrative—not just one, but two revenge plots, unspooling side by side, and eventually converging, though without either revenge-party ever knowing about the other.
-And what you think is at stake in the revenge plot will depend in large part on whether you decide to emphasize the Basterds or Shoshanna.
+And what you think is at stake in the revenge plot will depend in large part on whether you decide to emphasize the Basterds or Shosanna.
 So ask yourself which agent of revenge your heart favors.

 If you emphasize the Basterds, then what really jumps out in the movie is the image of the tough-guy Jew.
 There’s a word that is common in Hebrew slang—and that Hebrew has bequeathed to Israeli English—and that’s frier, which means something like “pushover” or “sucker”—and it’s become one of the most distinctive Israeli insults.
 Nobody in Israel wants to be a frier; nobody wants to be pushover.
 My Israeli friends boast proudly that the country has the world’s highest incidence of fatal car crashes—and I don’t know if that’s true—but I do know that my friends brag about it, which tells me all I need to know—and the explanation they always give is that no Israeli in a car will ever back down, as in: yield the right of way.
 So all I want to say is that testosterone has become a very big deal in some corners of modern Jewish culture, for reasons that are not hard to reconstruct, and you could think of Inglourious Basterds as playing into this, by projecting an IDF-style masculinity back into the 1940s.
 And this curious notion obviously goes back to one of the classic, nagging questions in the historiography of the Second World War: Why didn’t European Jews resist the fascists in larger numbers?
 If Inglourious Basterds generates a compensatory fantasy, it is surely here; it’s not fantasizing about Americans winning the war; it’s fantasizing about Jews winning the war; and this is a fantasy it shares, roughly, with other tough-Jew movies, like Defiance, which features Daniel Craig as the Bärenjude.
 Those movies ask the question: What if the Warsaw Ghetto Uprising had spread?
 Or: What if there had already been a Mossad to counteract the SS?

-Here’s the thing: If we focus instead on Shoshanna, the movie will look rather different.
-Shoshanna of course is also Jewish and also tough, so we can to some extent just fold her into that last point.
+Here’s the thing: If we focus instead on Shosanna, the movie will look rather different.
+Shosanna of course is also Jewish and also tough, so we can to some extent just fold her into that last point.
 But only to some extent.
 Why?
 Because the image of Eli Roth one handing a baseball bat is obviously an image of Jewish machismo, but the image of a burning movie theater is not.

-What I mean is that Shoshanna’s method of taking revenge is so different from the Basterds’ that it raises some new issues for us to think about.
+What I mean is that Shosanna’s method of taking revenge is so different from the Basterds’ that it raises some new issues for us to think about.
 The blazing screen does not trigger the same set of real-world associations.
-Shoshanna gets her revenge through film: She makes a movie passing judgment on the fascists, whom she then immolates in the flames of burning nitrate reels.
+Shosanna gets her revenge through film: She makes a movie passing judgment on the fascists, whom she then immolates in the flames of burning nitrate reels.
 So it’s not just that we see a filmmaker killing Nazis; it’s as though film itself were able to strike fascists dead.
 There are, I think, two different ways of clarifying what Tarantino is up to here.

-1) One way to understand the film Shoshanna makes and that we eventually see is as Tarantino’s homage to postwar French cinema—and to the kind of anti-fascist film that people like Buñuel were making even before the war.
+1) One way to understand the film Shosanna makes and that we eventually see is as Tarantino’s homage to postwar French cinema—and to the kind of anti-fascist film that people like Buñuel were making even before the war.
 She makes a guerilla film, on the cheap: a technically rough, experimental, low-budget and anti-fascist film.
 It’s as though Tarantino were trying to engineer a history in which Buñuel never left for Mexico, or trying to backdate Godard by about fifteen years.
 The movie literally stages a showdown between fascist film and the anti-fascist film of the postwar Left.
 And this alone licenses us to say that Tarantino is deeply invested in the possibility of anti-fascist film.
 He has just given us, as hero, an anti-fascist director.
 Now would be the moment to be point out that he and his associates often seem to think that trash cinema is the continuation of anti-fascist film.
 If you’ve seen Robert Rodriguez’s Machete—or even just the fake trailer for the non-existent ‘70s drive-in movie that was the movie’s original incarnation—the point will not be lost on you: An army of illegal immigrants rises up against white bosses and politicians by repurposing as weapons the garden tools of a day laborer.

 There’s plenty of precedence for this: One of the key blaxploitation movies is this film from 1976 called Brotherhood of Death, which is about a group of black Vietnam vets who return to the US and start using what the army taught them to fight the Klan.
 So we know that Tarantino and Rodriguez are fixated on grindhouse, but what they’re too cool to say out loud is that they basically think of grindhouse as a people’s cinema—crude and insurgent—a precious collection of movies about black people taking out the Klan and women turning the knife back against the men who attack them and kung fu masters sticking up for Native Americans.